Construction & Materials

 Knowing these facts has fundamentally changed my mind about the range of woods I currently use for my instruments, and the woods I would like to use in the future.
 Since the old luthiers were open-minded and innovative when it came to materials, I have no regrets about imitating that attitude five centuries later.

-European and American tonewood dealers have developed a marketing strategy that has long misled not only instrument buyers but luthiers as well.
-It consists of dividing their spruce tops into grades (Master, AAA, AA, etc.) that have nothing whatsoever to do with sound quality and are based solely on aesthetic reasons.
-This attitude has led most people involved in building, selling and buying instruments to believe that a tightly ringed, evenly coloured piece of spruce is the absolute best and sounds better than any other.
-This could not be further from the truth.
-These are just external characteristics that have nothing to do with sound.
-The aesthetic superiority of close grained spruce can be debated, but its sonic superiority cannot be justified.
-If we take the work of the great lute and violin makers of the Golden Age as an example, we will observe exactly the opposite tendency: They almost always used medium to wide grained spruce.
+European and American tonewood dealers have long employed a marketing strategy that misleads not only instrument buyers but also luthiers.
+They classify their spruce tops into arbitrary grades (Master, AAA, AA, etc.) based solely on aesthetics, with no relation to sound quality.
+This approach has led many in the field—builders, sellers, and buyers alike—to believe that tightly ringed, evenly colored spruce is inherently superior and produces better sound.
+Nothing could be further from the truth.
+These are purely visual characteristics that have no bearing on acoustics.
+While the aesthetic appeal of close-grained spruce is debatable, its supposed sonic superiority is entirely unfounded.
+In fact, if we look at the work of the great lute and violin makers of the Golden Age, we find the opposite trend: they almost always used medium- to wide-grained spruce.

-Of great importance to the sound and stability are the straightness of the fibres (not to be confused with the annual rings), the precision of the cutting to the quarter, the ratio of weight to mass, and several other factors which are rather complex to explain briefly.
-If the tonewood manufacturers cut the wood correctly to obtain the best sound, the percentage of waste would be much higher, resulting in a less profitable business.
+What truly matters for sound and stability is the straightness of the fibers (which should not be confused with the annual rings), the precision of quarter-cutting, the weight-to-mass ratio, and several other factors that are too complex to summarize briefly.
+If tonewood manufacturers prioritized optimal acoustic properties when cutting the wood, the percentage of waste would be much higher, making the process far less profitable.

-Thanks to the extensive testing and experimentation I have done in the past, I am able to find the right kind of spruce for the sound I want for a particular instrument.
-My soundboards for smaller instruments are split and machined by myself from a large billet of the highest quality, very straight spruce so that I retain complete control over the process.
-For larger instruments, I rely on a couple of very knowledgeable dealers who know exactly what I am looking for and can sometimes find me a few pieces that might meet my stringent requirements.
-That said, I still turn down about 75% of what they offer me!
+Thanks to extensive testing and experimentation, I have learned how to select the right spruce to achieve the sound I seek for each instrument.
+For smaller instruments, I personally split and machine my soundboards from large billets of the highest-quality, straight-grained spruce, ensuring full control over the process.
+For larger instruments, I rely on a few highly knowledgeable dealers who understand my requirements and occasionally source pieces that meet my rigorous standards.
+Even so, I end up rejecting about 75% of what they offer me.

-The reason for using shellac ( French polish) is that its application is less labour intensive, while oil varnish takes much longer to dry, and both give quite similar visual results.
-The big advantage of oil varnish is that it produces a much harder and more durable finish when applied in numerous very thin coats over a long period of time.
+The main reason for using shellac (French polish) is that its application is less labor-intensive, whereas oil varnish takes much longer to dry—yet both can produce similar visual results.
+The key advantage of oil varnish is that, when applied in numerous very thin coats over an extended period, it creates a much harder and more durable finish.

-Instruments that develop varnish problems after only a few years are usually varnished in 2 to 3 thick coats that never really dry completely.
-To avoid this, I apply a series of 15 to 20 very thin coats of traditional oil varnish (using a recipe from the early XVII century) and allow each coat to dry thoroughly before applying the next.
-This process can take anywhere from 7 to 14 days depending on weather conditions.
-It is a very labour intensive process, but the only one that ensures maximum transparency and durability of the finish.
+Instruments that develop varnish issues after only a few years are typically finished with just two or three thick coats that never fully dry.
+To avoid this, I apply 15 to 20 very thin coats of traditional oil varnish, following a recipe from the early 17th century.
+Each coat is allowed to dry thoroughly before the next is applied.
+Depending on weather conditions, this process can take anywhere from 7 to 14 days.
+Though highly labor-intensive, it is the only method that ensures maximum transparency and durability of the finish.